GraceHaven

 Membership & Billing

-Free (5 messages/month), Monthly (unlimited), Annual (unlimited), Scholar (unlimited messages, unlimited sessions, folders, search, interlinear, cross-references, and bookmarks), and Pulpit (everything in Scholar plus Teaching/Exegesis modes, sermon prep workspaces, courses, and File Vault).
+Free (5 messages/month), Monthly (unlimited), Annual (unlimited), Scholar (unlimited messages and sessions, folders, search, interlinear, cross-references, bookmarks, the Passage and Topic workspaces, File Vault, and the Theology library), Pulpit (everything in Scholar plus Teaching and Exegesis modes and GraceHaven courses), and Academy (everything in Scholar plus classical Christian education for your family, up to four children, with per-child tutoring across subjects).
 Visit the Membership page for current pricing.

 Go to Account > Manage Payment Method to access the billing portal where you can cancel.
 Your membership remains active through the end of your current billing period.
 After that, a grace period begins where sessions become read-only before being deleted.

-When a paid membership ends, your sessions remain accessible in read-only mode for a grace period (3 months for Monthly/Annual, 12 months for Scholar and Pulpit).
+When a paid membership ends, your sessions remain accessible in read-only mode for a grace period (3 months for Monthly/Annual, 12 months for Scholar, Pulpit, and Academy).
 The grace period begins after your current billing period expires.
 After the grace period, sessions are permanently deleted.

 Yes.
 Rejoining during your grace period restores full access to your existing sessions immediately.